KrishnaSindhur/scrapy/README.md

 # scrapy

-scraping data from websites
+scraping data from websites<br>

-There are two spider in scrape/spiders
+There are two spider in scrape/spiders<br>

 $ scrapy list<br>
-quotes
-lyrics
+quotes<nr>
+lyrics<br>

-quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html
+quotes is a name of one spider which scrapes quotes from  link 'http://quotes.toscrape.com<br>
+lyrics is a name of ther spider which scrapes quotes from link 'http://www.metrolyrics.com/modest-mouse-lyrics.html<br>

-the output is stored in files
+The output is stored in files<br>

-quote.json:- the quotes in text format
+quote.json:- the quotes in text format<br>

 modest_mouse.txt:-the lyrics in text format